Snakybo/SEngine/README.md

 Material Specular 0.5 4 // Set the specular reflection of the material

 Transform Position 0.0 -1.0 5.0 // Set the position of the game object

-Component com.snakybo.game.LookAtComponent // add the LookAtComponent to the game object
 ```